AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 ## Next steps

-Generating a token by hand is not helpful in a production context.
-[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) shows you how to start live streaming with a token that you retrieve from your server.
+In a test or production environment, use a token server to generate token is recommended to ensure communication security, see [Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) for details.

 ## See also